 Intangible assets include product rights, license agreements, other identifiable intangible assets and goodwill associated with the Vibativ acquisition.
-We assess the impairment of goodwill at least annually and identifiable intangible assets whenever events or changes in circumstances indicate the carrying value may not be recoverable.
+We assess the impairment of goodwill at least annually.
+We assess the impairment of identifiable intangible assets subject to amortization whenever events or changes in circumstances indicate the carrying value may not be recoverable.
 In determining the recoverability of our intangible assets, we make assumptions regarding estimated future cash flows and other factors.
 If the estimated undiscounted future cash flows do not exceed the carrying value of the intangible assets, we must determine the fair value of the intangible assets.
 If the fair value of the intangible assets is less than the carrying value, an impairment loss will be recognized in an amount equal to the difference.
 Fair value is determined through various valuation techniques including quoted market prices, third-party independent appraisals and discounted cash flow models, as considered necessary.